marciobarrios/react-intl-number-format/README.md

 [![Codecov Coverage](https://img.shields.io/codecov/c/github/marciobarrios/react-intl-number-format/master.svg?style=flat-square)](https://codecov.io/gh/marciobarrios/react-intl-number-format/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-Tiny react component that wraps the ECMAScript Internationalization API with sane defaults to work with numbers and currencies.
+Tiny React components that wraps the ECMAScript Internationalization API with sane defaults to format numbers and currencies.

-To see in detail the components `Number` and `Currency` with the list of props and examples please [check the documentation in Docz](https://react-intl-number-format.netlify.com/).
+To see in detail the components `Number` and `Currency` with the list of props and examples please [check the documentation site](https://react-intl-number-format.netlify.com/).

 You can also play with `react-intl-number-format` in a [CodeSandbox](https://codesandbox.io/s/reactintlnumberformat-3o5yg).